I recently received the following e-mail:

 Hike Your Own Hike

 The only debate about whether technology should be used on the AT is: “should I use technology on the AT?”.
 Any other question is extraneous.
 Unless someone is carrying a boombox on their shoulder, blasting the latest Gaga jam, then their use of technology has no effect on your hike (because the involuntary dancing would slow you down).

 No two hikers are going to walk 2,181 miles in exactly the same way.
 Why?
 Because it’s tough as shit, you have to cater to your own needs.
 I didn’t blame those who went from town to town treating themselves to hotels and steak dinners.
 I didn’t blame those who spent 85% of their hike high out of their gourd.
 That’s what helped them finish.
 And if they finished, they should be proud of it.

-The only universality amongst all thru-hikers, which I think we can all agree on, is the need to read the upcoming Badger Book.
+The only universality amongst all thru-hikers, which I think we can all agree on, is the need to read the upcoming this book.